What To Do For A Rental Car Accident

 Who Needs Car Rental Insurance?

 Rather than trying to determine liability and which company to file claims with after an accident, it’s best to know your coverage information before you rent a car.
 In some cases, your pre-existing car insurance is enough to cover you in the event of a rental car accident for which you’re at fault.
 In other cases, it’s better to purchase additional coverage from another source to ensure you are fully insured.

 It’s best to contact your primary car insurance company first to know what you need and if you are covered for rental cars.
 If so, you’ll also want to inquire about the details of what is and is not covered in your plan.

 Once you know your primary coverage, you can then decide if taking the insurance offered by the car rental agency makes sense or not.
 In some cases, you can also obtain additional insurance through a credit card company or an outside insurance company that offers car rental insurance.

 Each case is different, so it’s essential to do your homework beforehand.
-Contact the Phoenix car rental accident attorneys at Escamilla Law Group for assistance.
+Contact the Phoenix rental car accident attorneys at ELG ACCIDENT ATTORNEYS for assistance.
 Also, remember that for most car rentals, only the person listed as the driver on the account is eligible for coverage.
 If someone else is driving the car at the time of the accident, it will likely void the insurance unless that person’s name was also given as a car rental driver.

 In the end, it’s best to treat a rental car accident in the same way as a standard car accident.
 It’s essential to have car insurance to cover any potential costs and to avoid any legal issues.
 If you are driving a rental car and are at fault for a car accident, you will need to contact both your primary insurance company and the car rental company.

-At the Escamilla Law Group, we have the experience necessary for rental car accidents and personal injury cases.
+At the ELG ACCIDENT ATTORNEYS, we have the experience necessary for rental car accidents and personal injury cases.
 You can contact us anytime through our online contact form.
 Don’t worry—we won’t charge you unless we win your case.